Skip to main content

 Indexes are crucial in improving database performance by allowing faster data retrieval.
 To understand the significance of indexes in Rell, let's start with the basics.

-Imagine that you have a large dataset, and you need to find a specific entry within it.
-Without an index, searching through all the data can be a time-consuming process with a worst-case time complexity of O(n).
-However, when an attribute is indexed in Rell, it dramatically enhances query performance, reducing the time complexity to O(log(n)), thanks to the underlying binary tree structure used by PostgreSQL.
+Imagine that you have a large dataset and need to find a specific entry within it.
+Without an index, searching through all the data can be time-consuming with a worst-case time complexity of O(n).
+However, when an attribute is indexed in Rell, it dramatically enhances query performance, reducing the time complexity to O(log(n)), thanks to PostgreSQL's underlying binary tree structure.

 In Rell, you have two options to mark an attribute for indexing: key and index.
 While both improve query performance, they serve different purposes: